 Can I Order Sperm for Home Insemination Internationally?

-If you would like to order sperm for home insemination outside of the United States, please contact our International Client Services at
+If you would like to order sperm for home insemination outside of the United States and Europe, please contact our International Client Services at

 Email: [email protected]